rahulkumarrathore/Deepfake-Audio-Detection-with-Statistical-Classifiers/README.md

 The SVM has the highest real-audio accuracy of any model and the second-lowest on fake audio.
 It has learned to answer "human" — free accuracy on real clips, near-total failure on the class the system exists to catch.
 Random Forest sits at chance level.

-5-fold CV on the training split gives SVM 0.9898 and LR 0.9099 — against 0.64 for both on this test split.
-That ~35-point gap is far larger than ordinary generalization loss and suggests the testing split already differs in distribution from training.

 ### Ensemble weight sweep

 Soft voting is a weighted average of the two models' probabilities, so there is one knob: